Lester Prosper

-Lester Prosper (born 21 September 1988) is a Dominican-born Indonesian professional basketball player for the Suwon KT Sonicboom of the Korean Basketball League.
+Lester Prosper (born September 21, 1988) is a Dominican-born British Virgin Islands-Indonesian professional basketball player for the Dewa United Banten of the Indonesian Basketball League (IBL).
+He played college basketball for the SUNY Old Westbury Panthers.

 College career

 Lester Prosper played four years with the State University of New York College at Old Westbury in the NCAA Division III.

 Professional career

+Prosper was drafted in the 6th round of the 2013 NBA Development League draft by the Maine Red Claws.

 Altogether, Prosper played in 12 countries before suiting up for Columbian in the Philippine Basketball Association in 2019.
 He recorded a career-high 45 points in a 123–127 loss to the Barangay Ginebra San Miguel.
 He also played for San Miguel Beer in the Terrific 12 in Macau that year.

 On March 20, 2022, Prosper signed with the Tainan TSG GhostHawks of the T1 League.

 National team career

+On November 12, 2020, Prosper became citizen of Indonesia.
 He has been a part of Indonesia's national basketball team at the 2021 FIBA Asia Cup qualification.
 At his home country's 90–76 victory against Thailand, Prosper collected 19 points and 13 rebounds.